sayo96825/UBC-DS-Machine-Learning/README.md

 # UBC-DS-Machine-Learning

-Course 2 of UBC Data Science
+Examples from course 2 of UBC Data Science

-<a href = 'https://ml-learn.mds.ubc.ca/'> Machine Learning</a>
+<a href = 'https://ml-learn.mds.ubc.ca/'> Course 2 of UBC Data Science</a>

 - 🍬